elliottdehn/impulse/README.md

 You may download the application from the Google Play Store.
 Search: "IMPULSE! - Are You Slow Enough?"

+This codebase can be taken as an example of what I generated in ~1 month, inside a language and framework I was totally unfamiliar with.

 # Gameplay
 Users are flashed a symbol, and are expected to respond within a certain time frame by tapping the screen.
 If the user does not tap in time, they lose a life.
 If the user taps a special symbol (the letter X, for now), they lose a life.